MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

 - If the Web server is remote, try restarting your Application Pools and then reset IIS.
 See [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck) for more information.

 `The web server did not respond in a timely manner.`
 - Try an IIS reset and retry debugging.
-For more details, see [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).
+This will stop For more details, see [Check your IIS Configuration](#vxtbshttpservererrorsthingstocheck).

 `The microsoft visual studio remote debugging monitor(msvsmon.exe) does not appear to be running on the remote computer.`
 - If you are debugging on a remote machine, make sure you have [installed and are running the remote debugger](../debugger/remote-debugging.md).
 If the message mentions a firewall, make sure the correct ports in the firewall are open.